HackerUSA-CE/sdai-ic-d4-css-box-model/README.md

 ---

+## Solution

+This lab was solved with four prompts:

+1. 'Generate base CSS styles for this HTML document which will beused for a food truck website.
+Follow web development best practices and provide styles for the body, headers, paragraphs, links, and basic layout elements.
+Also include starter styles for cards and buttons.
+Update the HTML appropriately.'
+2. 'Add some HTML and CSS that work together to display a a testimonials section all about how great our food is on the website.
+Use three testimonials.
+Craft them with fictitious names and review information.'
+3. 'Provide better looking visual styles to make it look more like a food truck website and some nice visual elements to the images using CSS.
+Provide the whole updated CSS doc.'
+4. 'The nav disappears against its background.
+Update the links in the top nav to be like the ones in the bottom nav.
+Explain your changes.'

+While there are many improvements that could be made, this is a great starting point, especially on mobile devices that have smaller screens.

 ## ToDo list ✅
 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.